 Tip: Add realistic motes of dust

 To add extra realism to a brightly lit scene, try adding some dust floating around in the air.
-All the little airborne particles will be hit by the strong light and will become visible to the eye.
+All the little airborne particles will be hit by the strong light and become visible to the eye.